USS Bataan (LHD-5): 2016: Mark VI patrol boat operations

 In May 2016, Bataan conducted well deck operations with the Mark VI patrol boat, demonstrating the capability to launch and dock the 85 ft patrol boat with an amphibious assault ship.
 This was the first time the Mark VI operated out of an LHD, and the second time it operated out of a well deck overall.

 2020: Iran's increasing threat and tensions

 The Bataan served as an operations center for activities in the Persian Gulf after the assassination of Iranian Major General Qasem Soleimani of the Islamic Revolutionary Guard Corps.
 The ship was tasked to be on standby for potential retaliation from Iran and Iranian-backed paramilitary forces such as Hezbollah or Houthis.

 2022

 On 19 January 2022, Bataan completed a 16-month maintenance at Norfolk.

+During November 2022, a hybrid manufacturing technology for metals combining Meltio's wire-laser directed energy deposition head with the Haas CNC milling machine built by Phillips Corporation was installed in a U.S. Navy surface ship, becoming the first ever integration of metal additive manufacturing on this type of naval platform.